Debugger (recommended): Visual Studio for Windows (Express, Desktop, Professional, Premium, or Ultimate)

 Startup is an application setting and Enabled is an OL document setting; Both must be selected for formulas to run automatically.

-If an OLB file is loaded with an OL file, by default is is hidden.
+If an OLB file is loaded with an OL file, it is hidden by default.
 To display the formula, click Edit Formula (F11) in the Formula tab.

 Peer scripts do not load from the Temporary Internet Files directory.